-Our \$1.4 billion of net cash used in investing activities in the year ended December 31, 2021 primarily reflects purchases of available-for-sale investment securities, net of proceeds from sales and maturities of \$1.2 billion, payments for the development and acquisition of property and equipment of \$57.4 million, purchases of bank-owned life insurance policies of \$55.0 million, and capital contributions related to our investment in TailFin Labs, LLC of \$35.0 million.
-Capital commitment relief granted to us at the end of 2020 by the Federal Reserve on our prepaid card deposits has provided greater flexibility in how we can utilize our cash and cash equivalents, and as a result, we purchased additional available-for-sale investment securities compared to the prior year period.
+Our \$820.2 million of net cash used in investing activities during the year ended December 31, 2022 primarily reflects purchases of available-for-sale investment securities, net of proceeds from sales and maturities of \$634.3 million, payments for the development and acquisition of property and equipment of \$84.3 million, net changes in loans of \$32.1 million, purchases of bank-owned life insurance policies of \$31.9 million, and capital contributions related to our investment in TailFin Labs, LLC of \$35.0 million.

-Our \$785.8 million of net cash used in investing activities in the year ended December 31, 2020 primarily reflects purchases of available-for-sale investment securities, net of proceeds from sales and maturities of \$687.8 million, payments for the development and acquisition of property and equipment of \$59.0 million and capital contributions related to our investment in TailFin Labs, LLC of \$35.0 million.
+Our \$1.4 billion of net cash used in investing activities during the year ended December 31, 2021 primarily reflects purchases of available-for-sale investment securities, net of proceeds from sales and maturities of \$1.2 billion, payments for the development and acquisition of property and equipment of \$57.4 million, net changes in loans of \$28.4 million, purchases of bank-owned life insurance policies of \$55.0 million and capital contributions related to our investment in TailFin Labs, LLC of \$35.0 million.